 - if you have problems with drugs or alcohol it's harder to sort yourself out

-A housing adviser can negotiate with the council on your behalf and make sure that you get the help that you are entitled to.
+A housing adviser can negotiate with the council on your behalf and make sure that you get the help you're entitled to.

 Use Shelter's directory to find a face-to-face adviser near you.

 How social services can help

 Social services have to assess your needs to decide what help you are entitled to.
 If you have nowhere else to stay, they should provide accommodation for you while they do this.

 The law doesn't say exactly what help social services should give you.
 It depends on your personal situation, what is available in your area and how much it costs.